CleanCut/rusty_engine/README.md

 ## Quick Start

 ### You MUST download the assets separately!!!

 Here are three different ways to download the assets (pick any of them--it should end up the same in the end):
 - Clone the `rusty_engine` repository and copy/move the `assets/` directory over to your own project
 - Download a [zip file](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.zip) or [tarball](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.tar.gz) of the `rusty_engine` repository, extract it, and copy/move the `assets/` directory over to your own project.
-- On a posix compatible shell, run this command inside your project directory:
+- (My favorite!)
+On a posix compatible shell, run this command inside your project directory:
 ```shell
 curl -L https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.tar.gz | tar -zxv --strip-components=1 rusty_engine-main/assets
 ```